 Taqueria el Tio

 from Rocktown: a 2-minute (.3 mile) bike ride

 Credit cards accepted.

-a non-pretentious setting serving authentic Mexican food, including tacos for under $2 ($1 on Mondays), breakfasts for $5, dinners for $8 and under
+Dine amongst locals and enjoy this non-pretentious setting serving authentic Mexican food, including tacos for under $2 ($1 on Mondays), breakfasts for $5, dinners for $8 and under.

 Tanner Historic District - eastern side

 from Taqueria el Tio: a 5-minute (.7 mile) bike ride

 The compact nature of the Tanner Historic District means that day visitors can experience ten unique architectural styles and 70 years of architectural history over a short half-mile bike ride.